Programmable photonic waveguide arrays: opportunities and challenges: Characterization and control

 \section{Characterization and control}

-Device characterization is essential for a wide range of applications~\cite{lahini_quantum_2018,chapman2023quantum,yang2024programmablesingle}.
+Device characterization is essential for a wide range of applications~\supercite{lahini_quantum_2018,chapman2023quantum,yang2024programmablesingle}.
 Moreover, achieving controllable PWAs requires a controller capable of generating precise control parameters for specific unitary transformations based on the results of device characterization.